Print this page

 Institute of Child Health and Human Development, and the U.S. Department

-Center for Children with Disabilities will connect you to the
+The Center for Parent Information and Resources (formerly The National Information Center for Children and Youth with Disabilities, NICHCY) will connect you to the

 knowledge base that has accumulated over many years of investigation